Justification and Sanctification

-When Christ expired, justice was satisfied.
-Our sins were punished in Christ.
+When Christ expired, divine justice was satisfied.
+The sins of all the world were punished "in Christ".
 He exhausted the penalty.
 But not only was justice satisfied; mercy was satisfied.
-Christ provided a pardon for the race.
-At the cross, divine justice provided forgiveness for the entire race.
+Christ's death on the cross has made provision for the forgiveness and pardoning of the entire race.
 "If one died for all," says the apostle, "then were all dead."
 2 Cor.
 5:14.
-As if to say, Since the substitute has died, it is the same as if in Christ all had died, in Christ all had paid the penalty and in Christ all were forgiven and set free.
+As if to say, since the substitute has died, it is the same as if all who are "in Christ" had died.
+In Christ all had paid the penalty and "in Christ" all who believe and repent are forgiven and set free.
 The resurrection of Jesus from the dead proves that the atonement has been made, that in Christ provision has been made for the entire human race to be restored to the favor of God.
-Thus it was that He was raised again on account of our justification (Rom.
-4:25, N.E.B., margin).

 Justice did not cancel out mercy, nor mercy cancel out justice.
 Each held its place, and the government of God was made eternally secure.

 Now God could be "just, and the justifier of him which believeth in Jesus."
 Rom.
 3:26.
-Now He could be merciful to the believing repentant sinner, and yet still the destroyer of him who believes not but continues in sin.
+Now He could be merciful to the believing repentant sinner, and yet still the destroyer of him who believes not but continues in sin and unbelief.

 Let us now see how both justification and sanctification appear in the light of the cross.

 Jesus hanging on the cross is our justification.
 All this it took to secure our acceptance with God.
 And nothing less than this inestimable price does it require to maintain our right standing in God's sight.
 When we see something of what it took to fully satisfy the law for us, we will shrink from our foolish ideas about Him fully satisfying the demands of the law in us.
 Atonement was such an awesome and infinite thing that it could only be made outside of us, in Christ.
 It cannot be reduced to the dimensions of a finite, intra-human experience.

 In this light of the cross, we must reject all the distortions of sanctification.